mattymaloney/mattymaloney.github.io/_posts/2016-04-12-phpmyadmin-aws-vpc-ec2-linux-rds-mariadb.md

 - **VPC**: the VPC that was created with the RDS instance
 - **Availability Zone**: same that was chosen when creating the RDS instance
 - **Enable termination protection**: yes
-- Security Group: Select or create one with the following settings:
+- **Security Group**: Select or create one with the following settings:
 	- port 22 from office and home IPs.
     - ports 80 and 443 from all.

+## Permission to Access RDS Instance

 Make sure that this EC2 instance's security group is added to the permitted ingress traffic for the RDS instance's security group.

 ## Update Apache `ServerName`